What is Bushcare?

 Bushcare provides an opportunity for the community to learn about our local environment and to get involved in managing and maintaining our native bushland.

-Meet behind the Gunyah Hall at Watsons Bay
+Every Wednesday, 9am-12pm.
+Meet behind the Gunyah Hall, Watsons Bay.

-Meet at shed at the end of Russell St Woollahra
+Every Thursday, 9am-1pm.
+Meet at the Kiosk at the end of Horler Avenue, Vaucluse.

-Meet at Nursery at the end of Quarry St Paddington
+Every Friday, 1pm-3pm.
+Meet at the nursery at the end of Quarry Street, Paddington.

 Anyone over the age of 15 is invited to become a Bushcare volunteer.
 Our Bushcare volunteers include local residents, retirees, businesses, community groups, school groups and tertiary students.
 All you need is an interest in protecting the local environment and a few spare hours a week, fortnight or month.
 As a Bushcare volunteer, you will help to ensure the future ecological sustainability and natural beauty of the Woollahra municipality.